DrehanM/PintOperatingSystem/doc/project1.md

 The reason we then convert everything back to an array is to reduce overhead in Part B by allowing easy indexing.

+Runtime:
+Converting `file_name` to list and from list to array both take linear time with respect to the number of characters in `file_name`.

 ### Part B
 We decided to make two helper functions `push_to_stack()` and `stack_alignment_calc()` to improve readability and testing.
 `push_address_to_stack()` and `push_char_to_stack()` will contain all of the `asm` instructions of actually pushing to the stack, which helps improve readability.
 `stack_alignment_calc()` is just a tedious calculation which deserves it's own function for testing purposes.

+Runtime:
+Pushing to the stack also takes time linear with respect to number of characters, and number of words in `file_name`.

 # Task 2: Process Control Syscalls